OSC/bc_osc_codeserver/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## Known Issues

-- In-app installation of extensions does not work
-- The authentication provided by code-server is unencrypted